Long runs under a conditional limit distribution: Random walks conditioned by a function of their summands. Random walks conditioned by a function of their summands

 \begin{theorem} Under the hypotheses of Theorem \ref{ThmApproxsousf(x)} the total variation distance between $P_{u_{1,n}}$ and $G_{u_{1,n}}$ goes to $0$ as $n$ tends to infinity, and

 \end{theorem}

-\begin{remark} This result is to be paralleled with Theorem 1.6 in Diaconis and Freedman \cite{DiaconisFreedman1988} and Theorem 2.15 in Dembo and Zeitouni \cite {DemboZeitouni1996} which provides a rate for this convergence for small $k$ 's under some additional conditions on the moment generating function of $ \mathbf{U.}$ \end{remark}
+\begin{remark} This result is to be compared with Theorem 1.6 in \cite {DiaconisFreedman1988} and Theorem 2.15 in \cite{DemboZeitouni1996} which provides a rate for this convergence for small $k$'s under some additional conditions on the moment generating function of $\mathbf{U}$. \end{remark}